Buddhism

 indeed become the natural terminus and thus, as it is inevitable, available to

 all without effort.
-Peace would have lost its meaning.
+Peace would have lost its spiritual meaning and be

 The ideal of the "bodhisattva", introduced by the Mahâyâna schools in